AdmiralFraggle/mox-bros-2/src/pages/blog/about-the-owners.md

 #### Co-owner & Head of Sales
 <img src="https://www.sommerlawn.com/assets/spencer.475ca811_Pacqf.png" alt="drawing" width="200"/>

 Spencer has always had a nack for sales and negotiation.
-He is brilliant, smart, and does not go along with the crowd.
+He is brilliant, clever, and does not go along with the crowd.
 Spencer has also always taken a liking to engineering.
-A few years ago he bought a 3d printer and used it to print custom name plates and all sorts of things for his classmates.
+A few years ago he bought a 3D printer and used it to print custom name plates and all sorts of things for his classmates.

 ## Jett:
 #### Co-owner & Head of Production